deepaksood619/deepaksood619.github.io/docs/algorithms/data-compression/others.md

 <https://github.com/google/brotli>

-## Snappy
+## Snappy Compression

 Snappy is a compression/decompression library.
 It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.
-For instance, compared to the fastest mode of zlib, Snappy is an order of magnitude faster for most inputs, but the resulting compressed files are anywhere from 20% to 100% bigger.k
+For instance, compared to the fastest mode of zlib, Snappy is an order of magnitude faster for most inputs, but the resulting compressed files are anywhere from 20% to 100% bigger.

 Snappy has the following properties: